-I’m writing my next book, Before and After, about how we make and break habits–an issue very relevant to happiness.
+I’m writing my next book, Better Than Before, about how we make and break habits—an issue very relevant to happiness.
 Each week, I post a before-and-after story submitted by a reader, about how he or she successfully changed a habit.
 We can all learn from each other.
-If you’d like to share your story, contact me here.

 I used to set my alarm clock as late as possible each day, and then hit the snooze button at least one or two times before getting out of bed each morning.
 As I'm sure a lot of people can relate to, this sort of morning routine is far from ideal, as your day gets a very stressful start and often leads to being late.

 After a couple of attempts at becoming an early riser and having a taste of the benefits it has, I decided to really commit to it and devoted myself to understanding the mechanics of habit creation and how I could re-programme my brain to love 6 am.
 I learned that a habit consists of a cue, a routine, and a reward and that I needed to optimize all of them have a successful habit change.

 I knew from experience that setting my alarm to 6 am when I was used to 8 am wasn't going to work in the long run, so I instead committed to pushing the time back for just 15 minutes once a week to give my brain a better chance of adapting.